cwcon/push/setup/fork-and-clone.md

         Resolving deltas: 100% (312/312), done.

-   If you get a message like “Permission denied (public key),” be sure that you have followed [GitHub’s instructions]() for setting up SSH keys on your computer, and try the `git clone` command above again.
+   If you get a message like “Permission denied (public key),” be sure that you have followed [GitHub’s instructions](https://help.github.com/articles/generating-ssh-keys) for setting up SSH keys on your computer, and try the `git clone` command above again.

 1. To double-check that you have your copy, change into the *Push* directory where your copy is:

         $ cd push

-   and then run the directory-listing command `ls -goF`, which will show you output similar to that
+   and then run the directory-listing command `ls -Fog`, which will show you output similar to that
    below:

         $ ls -goF